-- Cleaning bed rails before bed legs - Cleaning environmental surfaces before cleaning floors - Cleaning floors last to allow collection of dirt and microorganisms that may have fallen
+- cleaning bedrails before bed legs; - cleaning environmental surfaces before floors; and - cleaning floors last to allow collection of dirt and microorganisms that may have fallen.

-3. Clockwise or Counterclockwise?
+3. Clockwise or anti-clockwise?

-Proceed in a systematic manner to avoid missing areas - for example, left to right or clockwise.
-In a multi-bed area, clean each resident zone in the same manner - for example, starting at the foot of the bed and moving clockwise.
+Proceed in a systematic manner to avoid missing areas, for example, left to right or clockwise.
+In a multi-bed area, clean each resident zone in the same manner, for example, starting at the foot of the bed and moving clockwise.

-Immediately attend to body fluid spills
+Immediately attend to body-fluid spills

-Clean spills of blood or body fluids immediately
+- Clean spills of blood or body fluids immediately.